James Hope Scott was an important figure in the Oxford Movement and a close friend of John Henry Newman (later Cardinal Newman).

 In 1845 Newman left the Church of England and was received into the Roman Catholic Church where he was eventually granted the rank of cardinal by Pope Leo XIII.

 Newman’s beatification was officially proclaimed by Pope Benedict XVI on 19 September 2010 during his visit to the United Kingdom.
 His canonisation is dependent on the documentation of additional miracles.
-A selection of items he gifted to the family along with the story of James Hope Scott and Newman will form part of a permanent exhibition in the Chapel.
+A selection of items he gifted to the family along with the story of James Hope Scott and Newman form part of a permanent exhibition in the Chapel.

 James Robert Hope-Scott and his wife Charlotte were received into the Roman Catholic church in 1851.